- Cats can run up to 30 miles per hour for short distances.

 So many shapes, colors and sizes

-There are many breeds of domestic cats, from long-haired Persians to hairless Sphinx.
+There are many breeds of domestic cats, from long-haired Persians to hairless Sphynx.
 Why so many?
 Cats were domesticated, or tamed to be friendly with humans, in Egypt more than 5,000 years ago.

 Tamed cats were later brought to Europe, Asia and then North America, where new breeds developed because of the different climate, environment and breeding with different local cats.
 We now see all sorts of cats like grey tabbies, black cats with white socks, tortoiseshell, orange striped and a lot of different combinations.